 by guest blogger Deirdre Imus, author and environmental health advocate

-With the holiday spirit come and gone and 2013 already entering its third week, there’s only one winter milestone left to hit before we plod our way into spring: flu season.
+With the holiday spirit come and gone and the new year already entering its third week, there’s only one winter milestone left to hit before we plod our way into spring: flu season.

 Chances are many of you have already been feeling the flu’s nasty effects.
 And experts at the U.S. Centers for Disease Control and Prevention warned that the country’s early flu season has not yet reached its peak.